-Students may conduct Expressive Activities in the Common Outdoor Areas of MD Anderson's campus within the time, place, and manner parameters established in the Expressive Activities in MD Anderson's Common Outdoor Areas Policy, Institutional Policy (ADM3352).
+Students may conduct Expressive Activities in the Common Outdoor Areas of MD Anderson's campus within the time, place, and manner parameters established in the Expressive Activities in MD Anderson's Common Outdoor Areas Policy (ADM3352 with VPN access).
 Visit the Expressive Activities on Campus web page for more information.